hieppham8083/Mapping_Earthquakes/README.md

 # Mapping_Earthquakes
-- Get a link of GeoJSON data to populate an geographical map about earthquakes using JavaScript,leaflet.js and Mapbox API..
+- Get a link of GeoJSON data to populate an geographical map about earthquakes using JavaScript,leaflet.js, and Mapbox API.
 Refer to  https://hieppham8083.github.io/Mapping_Earthquakes/

 ## Challenge
 - Add multiple map layers to maps.